WildCodeSchool/2022-03-php-orleans-project-aoyos/README.md

 ## Acknowledgments

-Thank you to our trainers, Sylvain and Thibault for accompagnying us throughout this project.
+Thanks to our trainers, Sylvain and Thibault for accompagnying us throughout this project.
 Special thanks as well to our customers from aoyos, Gaëtan and Alice, for trusting us with this project.
-And thank you to the Wild Code School for providing us with the base for this project.
+And thanks to the Wild Code School for providing us with the base for this project.